-Debut April 4, 2003
+- Debut April 4, 2003

-Chase Utley is a second baseman who played is first thirteen seasons with the Philadelphia Phillies and was arguably the best to play the position in team history.
-When he was in his prime, he hit for power (over 30 homers three times), had good range defensively, has speed, and his average has climbed steadily from the time he broke in until the 2007 season.
+Chase Utley was a second baseman who played his first thirteen seasons with the Philadelphia Phillies and was arguably the best to play the position in team history.
+When he was in his prime, he hit for power (over 30 homers three times), had good range defensively, had speed, and his average climbed steadily from the time he broke in until the 2007 season.

 At UCLA, his batting average was .342 with 174 RBI in 177 career games.
 In his junior year, he hit .382 with 22 HR and 69 RBI in 64 games.

 Drafted in the second round of the 1997 amateur draft by the Los Angeles Dodgers out of high school, he chose instead to play college ball and was later drafted in the first round in 2000 by the Phillies.
 He played in their minor league organization from 2000 to 2004.
-A peak was in 2003 for the Scranton/Wilkes-Barre Red Barons of the AAA International League, where he hit .323/.390/.517.
+His peak was in 2003 for the Scranton/Wilkes-Barre Red Barons of the AAA International League, where he hit .323/.390/.517.
 He also played 33 games there in 2004.